breadboard-ai/breadboard/packages/website/src/docs/io.md

 tags:
   - general
   - wip
-hide_toc: true
-date: 2023-02-20 # Done to place the index atop the list.
 ---

 Every node has inputs and outputs.
 A node consumes its inputs and produces outputs.